james-a-page/Music-Performance-Museformer/README.md

-## Guided music performance-generation/score-performance translation model.
+## Guided music score-performance translation model.

 An encoder-decoder transformer model attempting to learn to generate musical performances making use of the Museformer attention scheme to improve accuracy.
 We pre-train the decoder block of our model on the large [Giant-Midi dataset](https://github.com/bytedance/GiantMIDI-Piano) to improve the generated pieces quality while avoiding overfitting.
 And then make use of the [ASAP dataset](https://github.com/fosfrancesco/asap-dataset) to learn a translation between the midi-score or a piece and the midi recordings from different performances of the piece.